anywhichway/thunderclap/README.md

 `<className>@xxxxxxxxxxxxx`.Options can one of: `{expiration: secondsSinceEpoch}` or `{expirationTtl: secondsFromNow}`.

 `boolean async removeItem(string|object keyOrObject) - Removes the keyOrObject.
-If the argument is an indexed object or a key that resolves to an indexed object, the key and data are removed from the database so long as the user has the appropriate privileges.
+If the argument is an indexed object or a key that resolves to an indexed object, the index entries are also removed from the database so long as the user has the appropriate privileges.
 If the key exists but can't be removed the function returns `false`.
 If the key does not exist or removal succeeds, the function returns `true`.
-If `await` is true the server will bypass internal caches await the underlying data store.

 `any async setItem(string key,any value,options={})` - Sets the `key` to `value`.
 If the `value` is an object it is NOT indexed.
 Options can one of: `{expiration: secondsSinceEpoch}` or `{expirationTtl: secondsFromNow}`.
 If `await` is true the server will bypass internal caches await the underlying data store.

-`Array async query(object JOQULARPattern)` - query the database using `JOQULARPattern`.
+`Array async query(object {<className>:JOQULARPattern)` - query the database using `JOQULARPattern`.
 See [JOQULAR](#joqular) below.

 `boolean async unique(cnameOrIdOrObject,property,value)` - returns true if the `value` on `property` is or will be unique for the provide `cnameOrIdOrObject`.